This post gives you the facts you need to make important decisions as a Huntington’s disease patient or a caregiver.

 Huntington’s disease makes a person lose weight and crave for more calories.
 Research done by Huntington’s Disease Society of America(HDSA) suggests that keeping body weight slightly higher than the ideal helps to control the disease.

 Huntington’s disease patients in the early stages, do not face any problems swallowing the food.
 But as the disease starts to tighten the screws on its patient, having food can become difficult and the caregiver will be needed to help them make a choice on what to eat and what to avoid.

 4) Huntington’s Disease can alter the sexual behavior of a person

-Understanding sexual behavior and needs of a person suffering from a brain disorder are the most challenging thing medical professionals have to deal with.
-The patients family finds it uncomfortable to discuss it within themselves or with doctors and tries to avoid bringing up this topic.
+Understanding the sexual behavior and needs of a person suffering from a brain disorder are the most challenging things medical professionals have to deal with.
+The patient’s family finds it uncomfortable to discuss it within themselves or with doctors and tries to avoid bringing up this topic.

 This is one of the most mind-opening of all the Huntington’s Disease facts we have covered in this post.

 Reports suggest that a massive change in sexual behavior is expected in the patient just after the diagnosis of Huntington’s disease.
 Some lose interest in their sexual partners and some develop intense sexual drive.
 It is natural for a person to feel down after being diagnosed with such a horrible disease and finding out they only have a couple of decades left on this planet can make them feel purposeless.

 But there is no rational reason for their indecent sexual behavior in public.
 Some have been reported to have one night stand with strangers, sudden peak interest in dating after being divorced for years, sexual assault on the medical staff, exposing their genitals in public, refusing to wear undergarments, etc.